 Listen to your body:

 Do not disregard pain.
 It’s okay to feel a bit sore.
-However, if you experience persistent discomfort in a muscle or joint that does not subside with rest, consult a physiotherapist.
+However, if you experience persistent discomfort in a muscle or joint that does not subside with rest, consult a physiotherapist. and avoid running injuries.

 Create a running plan:

 Speak with a trainer and a physiotherapist prior to starting a running regimen.
 They can assist you in developing a running schedule that is in line with your present level of fitness and long-term objectives.